EDFward/haskell-intro/README.md

 - Avoid partial functions like `head` or `tail` since they may crash (or worse, recurse infinitely) on some inputs
 - Sometimes explicit recursion patterns could easily be replaced with functions like `zipWith`, `zip`, `concatMap` and so on
 - [Does Haskell have tail-recursive optimization?](http://stackoverflow.com/questions/13042353/does-haskell-have-tail-recursive-optimization) from Stack Overflow
+- [foldl is tail recursive, so how come foldr runs faster than foldl?](http://stackoverflow.com/questions/3429634/foldl-is-tail-recursive-so-how-come-foldr-runs-faster-than-foldl) from Stack Overflow - In a word, **`foldr` is often more efficient for lazy evaluation**

 ### Week 3 Algebraic Data Types